 The holidays are here.

-Which means your diet and your stress levels might be a little out of whack.
-Your daily practice will most likely be thrown out the window.
+And that means your diet and your stress levels might be a little out of whack.
+Your daily practice is also likely to be thrown out the window.

 However, there are a few ways to help hold yourself accountable and reduce stress.
 In this article, we’ll discuss how to stay on track during the holidays as well as how Moringa Vinga can help you fight holiday madness.